SHAREHOLDER ALERT: Levi & Korsinsky Notifies Brainstorm Cell Therapeutics Inc.(BCLI) Investors Of A Class Action Lawsuit And Upcoming Deadline

-Levi & Korsinsky, LLP notifies investors in Brainstorm Cell Therapeutics Inc. ("Brainstorm Cell" or the "Company") (NASDAQ: BCLI ) of a class action securities lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
+13, 2023 (GLOBE NEWSWIRE) -- , December 13, 2023 – Levi & Korsinsky, LLP notifies investors in Brainstorm Cell Therapeutics Inc. ("Brainstorm Cell" or the "Company") (NASDAQ: BCLI) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Brainstorm Cell investors who were adversely affected by alleged securities fraud between August 15, 2022 and September 27, 2023.
 Follow the link below to get more information and be contacted by a member of our team: